-If you are able to learn the basic principles of lighting, then you can adapt whatever equipment and supplies you have and make it all work.
+If you are able to learn these basic principles of lighting, then you can adapt whatever equipment and supplies you have and make it all work.

-Making it Easy!
+Making it Easy

-The first thing I always do is see if I can open up the blinds and curtains and let the sun shine in!
+The first thing I always do when videotaping is see if I can open up the blinds and curtains and let the sun shine in.
 I also use simple home light fixtures to supplement that natural light.
 You can achieve very professional looking lighting this way, you just need to know a few tips about how to place the lights relative to your subject.

 If you do set up supplemental lights, you don’t need to use fancy lights or professional lights at all.
 (Although they are nice!)
 I often use desk lamps and floor lamps with regular bulbs or compact florescent bulbs.

 I like to use gooseneck lamps because they are easy to point exactly where you want.
 Clip on lights are very handy and can be tucked in anywhere.
-With these small low-wattage lights you can actually point them directly where you want the light, even if that is right in someone‘s face, it is not too bright or uncomfortable to do that.
+With these small, low-wattage lights you can actually point them directly where you want the light, even if that is right in someone‘s face.
+A low wattage bulb (20 watts or so) is not too bright or uncomfortable to do that.

 When you are talking about light it can be broken into two broad categories.
 Direct light and diffused light.
 There are examples of both all around you.
 Let’s first talk about the sun, which is the ultimate light source.
 On a sunny day, you have 100% direct light.
 The light is glaring down at you and coming from one direction only.

 Light becomes diffused when it gets bounced around.
 Clouds act to diffuse the sunlight.
-The light hits the bright, reflective water particles and bounces around in straight lines and predictable angles.
+The light hits the bright, reflective water particles and bounces around in straight lines at predictable angles.
 On a completely overcast day, you have 100% diffused light.
 There will not be ANY shadows.
 There is so much light bouncing around, that it is essentially coming from everywhere all at the same time.
 All shadows get filled in.